Bursting with luscious seasonal flavors, these tasty fall salad recipes will keep you cozy inside as winter draws in.

 This dish gets a fall makeover with butternut squash, Brussels sprouts, apple, dried cranberries, pepitas, goat cheese, and kale.

-This easy recipe is ideal if you want something healthy and hearty in a hurry.
+This easy fall salad idea is perfect if you want something healthy and hearty in a hurry.

 It’s a creamy blend of tender chunks of rotisserie chicken, juicy grapes, and crunchy almonds.